shuya-tamaru/GltfAttributesUserTextExporter/README.md

-﻿# 🏷️ GLTFAttributesExporter for Rhino
+﻿# 🏷️ GLTFAttributesUserTextExporter for Rhino

 GLTFAttributeExporter is a plugin for Rhinoceros that allows you to export your models in gltf/glb format while including user text attributes assigned to the Geometry.

 ## :information_source: Features
 ### :satisfied: **Support**
 - 🎨 **Export models from Rhinoceros in gltf/glb format.**
-- 🏷️ **Include user text attributes assigned to the Geometry in the export.**
+- 🏷️ **Include attributes user text assigned to the Geometry in the export.**
 - 🖼️ **Export textures along with the models.**

 ### :confounded: **Not Support**